SharafatKarim/stash-contents/academic/MySQL problems with answers.md

 'Schinag', '4'
 ```

 7. Find the rank and name of the 10 students who earned the most A grades (A-, A, A+).
 Use alphabetical order by name to break ties.
-Note: the browser SQLite does not support window functions. [**Ans didn't math with sample data**]
+Note: the browser SQLite does not support window functions.
 ```sql
 select row_number() over () as rnk, P.name from (
 	select name, count(*) as cnt